dlavery/auth/README.md

 An authentication module for use in any enterprise grade application.

 ## Dependencies
+Python modules:
-cryptography
+- cryptography
-Flask
+- Flask
-Flask-PyMongo
+- Flask-PyMongo
-PyCryptodome
+- PyCryptodome
-PyJWT
+- PyJWT

 ## Setup
 Create a public/private key pair using OpenSSL (entering a passphrase):